Version for the visually impaired

 1. It is prohibited for crew members and passengers to carry the following dangerous substances and items on board the aircraft in checked-in baggage and carry-on luggage:

-A detailed list of hazardous substances and items prohibited for carriage on board the aircraft by crew members and passengers is contained in the Technical Instructions for the Safe Transport of Dangerous Goods by Air (Doc 9284 AN/905 ICAO).
+A detailed list of dangerous substances and items prohibited for carriage on board an aircraft by crew members and passengers is contained in the Technical Instructions for the Safe Transport of Dangerous Goods by Air (ICAO Doc 9284 AN/905); Annex 18 to the Convention on International Civil Aviation —The Safe Transport of Dangerous Goods by Air addresses the issues of transporting dangerous materials and dangerous goods; and ICAO Aviation Security Manual (Doc 8973 — Restricted).

 2. The following items and substances are permitted to be carried on board the aircraft by crew members and passengers under the required conditions:

-1. in checked-in baggage in cargo and luggage compartments of an aircraft with isolated passenger access to luggage during the flight: crossbows, spearguns, backswords, sabers, cutlasses, yataghans, broadswords, swords, rapiers, bayonets, daggers, knives: hunting knives, knives with ejectable blades, with locks, simulators of any type of weapon; household knives (scissors) with a blade length of over 60 mm; alcoholic drinks containing more than 24%, but not more than 70% alcohol in volume in containers of not more than 5 liters in volume, in containers intended for retail trade — not more than 5 liters per passenger; liquids and alcoholic beverages with an alcohol content of not more than 24% in volume; aerosols intended for use for sports or household purposes, the release valves of the cans of which are protected by caps from spontaneous release of the contents, in containers of not more than 0.5 kg or 500 ml in volume — not more than 2 kg or 2 liters per passenger; medical thermometer containing mercury, in a standard case — one per passenger;
+1) in checked-in baggage in cargo and luggage compartments of an aircraft with isolated passenger access to luggage during the flight: crossbows, spearguns, backswords, sabers, cutlasses, yataghans, broadswords, swords, rapiers, bayonets, daggers, knives: hunting knives, knives with ejectable blades, with locks, simulators of any type of weapon; household knives (scissors) with a blade length of over 60 mm; alcoholic drinks containing more than 24%, but not more than 70% alcohol in containers of not more than 5 liters in volume intended for retail trade — not more than 5 liters per passenger; liquids and alcoholic beverages with an alcohol content of not more than 24%, to be packed in commercial packaging and bearing special federal marks of alcoholic beverages; aerosols intended for use for sports or household purposes, the release valves of the cans of which are protected by caps from spontaneous release of the contents, in containers of not more than 0.5 kg or 500 ml — not more than 2 kg or 2 liters per passenger; medical thermometer containing mercury, in a standard case — one per passenger;

 Items that can be used as an attack weapon (axe, saw, ice ax, crossbow, air gun, speargun, etc.) are transported in the cargo compartment only.

-2. in carry-on luggage of passengers: a medical thermometer that does not contain mercury; mercury tonometer in a standard case — one per passenger; a mercury barometer or manometer packed in a sealed container and sealed with the sender’s seal; disposable lighters — one per passenger; dry ice for cooling perishable foods — not more than 2 kg per passenger; 3% hydrogen peroxide — not more than 100 ml per passenger; liquids, gels and aerosols classified as non-hazardous: in containers of not more than 100 ml in volume (or equivalent container in other units of volume measurement) packed in a securely closed transparent plastic bag of not more than 1 liter in volume — one bag per passenger.
+2) in carry-on luggage of passengers: a medical thermometer that does not contain mercury; mercury tonometer in a standard case — one per passenger; a mercury barometer or manometer packed in a sealed container and sealed with the sender’s seal; dry ice for cooling perishable foods — not more than 2.5 kg per passenger; 3% hydrogen peroxide — not more than 100 ml per passenger; liquids, gels and aerosols classified as non-hazardous: in containers of not more than 100 ml in volume (or equivalent container in other units of volume measurement) packed in a securely closed transparent plastic bag of not more than 1 liter in volume — one bag per passenger.

 Liquids purchased from duty-free shops at the airport or on board the aircraft shall be packaged in a tightly closed (sealed) plastic bag ensuring identification of access to the bag contents during the flight, which has an authentic confirmation that the purchase has been made at airport duty-free shops or on board the aircraft on the day (s) of travel.

-During the pre-flight check of a passenger, dangerous objects and substances found that can be used as an attack weapon, but are not prohibited for transportation on board the aircraft, are packed by the passenger and transported as checked-in baggage.
+During the pre-flight check of a passenger, dangerous objects and substances found that can be used as an attack weapon, but are not prohibited for transportation on board the aircraft, should be packed by the passenger and transported as checked-in baggage.

 Check of biological materials is carried out without opening the packaging, visually with check of documents provided for by international treaties of the Russian Federation, including the enactments constituting the law of the Eurasian Economic Union, and (or) legislation of the Russian Federation establishing the procedure for transporting biological materials, and in the presence of suspicions indicating for the presence of items in them that are prohibited for transportation — without opening the packaging by manual (contact) method.